kyrylodevshyrokov/graphql-blog/README.md

 ## Queries

-### Users
+### _Users_

-Retrive information about users along with posts and comments that were created by each user.
+Retrieve information about users along with posts and comments that were created by each user.
 Each post contains informations about itself as well comments that are related to this post.
 Each comment contains information about itself as well the post under which this comment was created.

 ```javascript
 users {